jpegleg/eaas-deployment-d/README.txt

 The point of this type of deployment is to create "an appliance" that will run on its own for the most part and can work on small scale including IoT.
 It takes less than 2 GB of RAM to run a set of these default microservices.
+Mine are currently using about 800 MB running the template stack.

 Edit the install script to include this if you want to be able to ssh to the underlying host etc: